geraldchecka/buyingiq-in-react/README.md

-# webpack-react-boilerplate
+# Belong Co UI Example
-Belong CO UI Example using React and Flux
+Belong Co UI Example using React and Flux

 ### Instructions
 Node and NPM are pre-requisites